 Definition: A male child or young man.

-The origin of this sign came from the "cap" in the old days.
+The origin of this onomatopoeic sign came from a grasp of the brim of the cap in the old days.

 BOY signed by a four-year-old.